-Let's find out how we can utilize the simple HTML tag
+Let's find out how we can utilize the simple HTML tag to deliver optimized images based on their size to browsers.

 Deliver the properly sized image to the browser

 The HTML picture element can be used to deliver the right size image based on the device screen size.
-With the regular tag, all the browser sizes are served with the same sized image, and the image resizing happens on the browser, leading to the use of bandwidth unnecessarily.
+With the regular <picture>

 <picture>